-We sent out our intrepid content and social media specialist Larissa Hirst to spy on the very latest trends in wedding stationery that were on display at The National Wedding Show, where printed.com were honoured to be the print partner of choice.
+We sent out our intrepid content and social media specialist Larissa Hirst to spy on the very latest wedding stationery trends that were on display at The National Wedding Show, where Printed.com were honoured to be the print partner of choice.

 Always believe in your soul.
 Spandeau Ballet have been raving about the quality of gold since 1983, and its popularity seems to be everlasting.
 Leighton Buzzard based stationer Kathryn Deeley showed off her golden glitter invites, while Bride & Groom Direct had tons of gold to gloat about, alongside metallic bows and ribbons.
 The Lancashire based stationer boasts more than 300 types of invitation designs alone.